MMMikeM/MMMovies/readme.md

 I've given myself a challenge to build something new and learn along the way.
 I have opted to build this project using an MVC approach, instead of using RESTful services and React/NextJS.
 This is partly due to the increased obfuscation of MVC, preventing endpoints from being exposed.

-### Specifically I am planning to learn 📚
+### I am planning to learn 📚

 - MVC in NodeJS and how to use templating engines
 - Many-to-many relations
-- Auth, specifically using JWTs, assisted with argon2
+- Auth, using JWTs, assisted with argon2

 ### Challenges that I have run into are 💪🏻